-The 2011 Plan of Work Accomplishments and Results Report and the 2013-2017 Plan of Work Review Update were submitted on April 1, 2012.
-Notification was received on July 18, 2012 that both the Accomplishment Report and Review Update had been approved for another fiscal year.
-During the reporting period, Evans-Allen Research funded 19 research projects.
+The 2012 Plan of Work Accomplishments and Results Report and the 2014-2018 Plan of Work Review Update were submitted on April 1, 2013.
+Notification was received on June 03, 2013 the Plan of Work Review Update had been approved for another fiscal year.
+A new USDA Liaison Officer was appointed to South Carolina to review the 2012 Joint Accomplishment Report.
+After reviewing the submitted report, three statements were referenced and an explanation requested.
+Once the statements were addressed and the document re-submitted, the Plan of Work Accomplishments and Results Report was approved on July 23, 2013.

+During the reporting period, eight 1890 Research faculty published 12 articles and twelve faculty conducted a total of 45 presentations at professional conferences and meetings, with 12 of the presentations being conducted by student researchers.
 Extension designed and implemented several programs/activities across the State.
-The Research and Extension Program focus areas included: sustainable agriculture, food safety & wellness, global food and nutrition, community leadership, economic development, technology and data management, childhood obesity as well as youth and family development.
+The Research and Extension Program focus areas included: sustainable agriculture, food safety and wellness, global food and nutrition, community leadership, economic development, technology and data management, childhood obesity as well as youth and family development.